matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 whether they are knowingly participating in a ephemeral conversation or not).

-We would also like to set the expectation that rooms typically have a long message retention - allowing those who wish to use Matrix to archive their conversations to do so, and to allow Matrix to evolve as repository of knowledge... unless participants explicitly request for a conversation history to have limited lifetime.
+We would also like to set the expectation that rooms typically have a long message retention - allowing those who wish to use Matrix to act as an archive of their conversations to do so.
+If everyone starts defaulting their rooms to finite retention periods, then the value of Matrix as a knowledge repository is broken.

 This proposal does not try to solve the problems of:
  * GDPR erasure (as this involves retrospectively changing the lifetime of